Fensley/work-Only/though/note.md

 ---THOUGH
+<>
+12/24/24
+a day in the city & happy holiday
+<>
-<> live a life where you don't need to escape from--
+live a life where you don't need to escape from-- 12/20/20 back to work
-12/20/20
-back to work
 <>